It is important to consult a dermatologist if you experience any of the following symptoms:

 What Diagnostic Methods Do We Use?

-For accurate diagnosis of skin conditions, UMCL utilizes modern methods, including:
+For accurate diagnosis of skin conditions, UMC utilizes modern methods, including:

 - Dermoscopy: Examination of the skin using a special instrument, a dermatoscope, which allows for detailed study of the structure of the skin and new growths.